 The scarcity and competition large households face in securing a housing unit often means that unit availability dictates where the family will live instead of other factors such as quality of life, proximity to work and schools, or neighborhood safety.
 This is especially true of families with Housing Choice vouchers.
 The restrictions placed on families requiring 5+ bedroom units is illustrated by the uneven population distribution of large families.
 Less than 10% of large renter families live in South Jordan, Riverton, Herriman, Bluffdale, and Draper, despite over 15% of the Salt Lake County population residing in these areas.
 Large renter families are underrepresented in these areas as a product of rental unit scarcity and landlords reluctant to rent to families with lots of children.
 On the contrary, nearly half of all large family renters live in Salt Lake City, West Valley Central, South Salt Lake, and Taylorsville, while only 38.67% of the county's population resides in these areas.
-The overrepresentation of large renter families in these areas is a product of how the distribution of rental units restricts the options of large families.
-Additionally, large families have an increased risk of severe cost burden at 37%, as opposed to 25% of all households.
+The overrepresentation of large families have an increased risk of severe cost burden at 37%, as opposed to 25% of all households.
 This population faces disproportionate barriers to housing and is more vulnerable to increased market competition.